 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

 And You Thought It Would Fail: Doug was apparently terrified that nobody would like "Distraction", so put in loads of sound effects over his and Lindsay's voices to sate the people who were "obviously" were going to say they were terrible singers.
 Not only did everyone love it, but Rock Band wanted the song in their next edition.

 Alternate Character Interpretation: Why do the answers Spoony's subconscious gives to questions radically different than views he's given earlier on his reviews?
-Is it because it's actually Ma-Ti's subconscious giving the answers; or are they really Spoony's actual opinions on Highlander 2 and the last four Final Fantasy games, as the lights flicker before Ma-Ti makes his presence known?
+Is it because it's actually Ma-Ti's subconscious giving the answers; or are they really Spoony's actual opinions on Highlander II: The Quickening and the last four Final Fantasy games, as the lights flicker before Ma-Ti makes his presence known?

 Applicability: No, people with horrible self-esteem won't become the universe, and "The Review Must Go On" onwards smashes the aesop, but the whole point was Critic could get out of his funk and become something better.
 As Brian praised on the commentary, so many fans took that as hope for their own lives.

 Author's Saving Throw: The Plot Hole spawning in space is used as a catch-all fix for every fan-enraging inconsistency on the entire site, most prominently Spoony and Dr. Insano being the same character in Kickassia when they're separate characters otherwise.
 Well, that and the Aesop that there will always be inconsistencies in any art, just go with it.